nmsaamgov/nmsaamgov.github.io/index.md

 # Article V: Meetings

 The committee shall meet at least once every three (3) months.
-Meetings may be conducted in person, or by phone at the, or by electronic means determined by the committee, at the direction of the chairperson.
+Meetings may be conducted in person, or by phone, or by electronic means determined by the committee, at the direction of the chairperson.
 A majority shall constitute a quorum for all meetings of the committee; the committee shall not conduct business without a